-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What we see children doing What we can do to support children's development Knowledge of limits and boundaries of acceptable behaviour Ability to understand and appreciate the views and feel- ings of others Building relationships with others Caring for and protecting the environment Image: window wi Window window win Show pleasure in experiencing nature in various ways.
+MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What we see children doing What we can do to support children's development Knowledge of limits and boundaries of acceptable behaviour Ability to understand and appreciate the views and feelings of others My flower garden Show pleasure in experiencing nature in various ways.
 Talk about where they live, where other people live and what they do.
 Investigate and discuss similarities and differences in their environment.
 Ask questions about why things happen, how they work and suggest explanations.
 Invite the children to plan and plant a flower bed or vegetable garden.
 Children will water plants daily and record growth.
 Inform parents and children on the provisions of the UN Convention on the Rights of the Child.
+Building relationships with others